-The constructor contains a single call to configureBindings() which we will cover below.
+Next is a call to configureBindings() which we will cover below.
 This method is used to set up button bindings and default commands.
-This constructor rarely needs to be modified.

-The configureBindings() method is where we put all of the glue code that tells commands when to run.
-The first section here is for the drivetrain.
+Finally, the constructor sets up the default command for the drivetrain using an inline command construction.
 We want a command to run on our drivetrain to allow us to drive the robot with joysticks whenever we don't have some other command using the drivetrain (like the exampleAuto command).
 To do this we use the setDefaultCommand() method of the subsystem.
 This sets the command that will run whenever the Scheduler sees nothing else running on that subsystem.

-To set up the command, we use an inline command definition using the RunCommand class.
-The RunCommand class is used to turn a single method call into a command.
-The method we pass to the RunCommand is inserted into the execute() section of the command lifecycle discussed in the LaunchNote section, meaning it will be called repeatedly while the command is scheduled.
-The method to run is again captured using a Lambda expression.
+The inline command is defined using the run method from the cmd package.
+That package contains some helper methods for constructing groups from multiple commands as well as some methods to create inline commands.
+The run method is used to turn a single method call into a command.
+The firstinspires.org/robotics/frc method we pass to the run is inserted into the execute() section of the command lifecycle discussed in the LaunchNote section, meaning it will be called repeatedly while the command is scheduled.

 In this code, the method we want to call is the arcadeDrive method of the drivetrain subsystem.
 For the forward/back movement we pass in the value from the Y-axis (vertical) of the left stick of the controller, but we negate it.
 This is because joysticks generally define pushing the stick away from you as negative and pulling the stick towards you as positive (a result of the original use being flight simulators).
-We want pushing the stick away from us to drive the robot forward, so we negate the value.
+We want pushing the stick away from us to drive the robot forward so we negate the value.
 Similar for the turning value where we negate the X-axis (horizontal) of the right stick of the controller.
 The joystick considers pushing this to the right as a positive value, but the WPILib classes consider clockwise rotation (what would be expected when pushing the joystick right) as negative.